MuhammedEminU/DD-KSE-ViT-GAN/README.md

 ## Results

-Evaluated on FastMRI multicoil brain AXFLAIR at **8× acceleration**, per-volume mean:33.5458 dB
+Evaluated on FastMRI multicoil brain AXFLAIR at **8× acceleration**, per-volume mean:33.5458 dB, per-slice 34.88 dB PSNR (peaking at 38.97 dB and 0.94 SSIM)  and 0.916 SSIM.